 While physical activity maintains a dog’s overall health from infancy through adulthood, the wrong type of exercise poses a threat to dogs carrying the dysplasia gene.
 Running or swimming builds strong muscles, connective tissues, and bones, but any activities involving jumping create possible trauma.

 Diagnosing Hip Dysplasia

 The veterinarian then sends the images to the Orthopedic Foundation of America, referred to as the OAF, for assessment and rating.
 The OFA established three categories of ratings.
-Normal means the animal displays no symptoms of the disorder and may further indicate a rating of excellent, good or fair.
+Normal means the animal displays no symptoms of the disorder and may further indicate a rating of excellent, good, or fair.
 Borderline may signify unclear images along with a recommendation to reassess the animal within a year.
-The dyplastic rating includes grades of mild, moderate and severe.
+The dysplastic rating includes grades of mild, moderate, and severe.

 The type of treatment recommended by the veterinarian often depends on the severity of the condition.
-Oral supplementation with chondroitin and glucosamine products help maintain healthy connective tissue.
-Oral or injectable anti-inflammatory, pain and disease modifying medications may slow the degenerative process.
-Affected dogs also require proper diet, comfortable, warm sleeping areas and a strict exercise regimen as recommended by the physician.
+Oral supplementation with chondroitin and glucosamine products helps maintain healthy connective tissue.
+Oral or injectable anti-inflammatory, pain, and disease-modifying medications may slow the degenerative process.
+Affected dogs also require a proper diet, comfortable, warm sleeping areas, and a strict exercise regimen as recommended by the physician.
 Modified exercise helps maintain joint flexibility and cardiovascular fitness without causing further injury or discomfort.
-Swimming remains the best option because the activity encourages non-impact range of motion.
+Swimming remains the best option because the activity encourages a non-impact range of motion.